Pandoa/DatabaseConnector-ODBC/docs/setup.md

 !> If the driver corresponding to your database doesn't show up, it probably means that the 64-bits version isn't installed on your machine.

+---

 ## C++ Setup
-An additional step is required for C++:
+An additional step is required for C++, you can skip it if you use only Blueprints:
 1. Open your module's `Module.Build.cs`.
 2. Add the following line in the constructor:
 ```csharp